JP1998/CommandLineTools/README.md

 - creating the possibility for smart auto-complete in the ui-client
 - adding the possibility to add a custom ICommandLine-type to the Main-class, which should be able to be used with certain command-line arguments
-- creating the possibility to easily parse arrays of arbitrary (but parseable, as determined by the used Converter-object) type
-  - extend the regex used in StringProcessing#tokenize(String) to allow arrays with whitespace but without the string denominator
-  - handle nested arrays (maybe with recursion?)
-- allow nested command calls (like "list find asdf C:/Users/", which should list all the files in any directory containing the phrase "asdf" in "C:/Users/")?
+- allow nested command calls (like "list (find asdf C:/Users/)", which should list all the files in any directory containing the phrase "asdf" in "C:/Users/")?